drenn08/rock-rankers-api/docs/Tutorials/tutorial-get-album-filters.md

 ### Try different filter combinations

-Experiment with other filter combinations to explore the database:
+Try other filter combinations to explore the database:

 **Example 1: find albums from the 1990&nbsp;s**